Test your knowledge with a quiz

 Coe, AIDS Won't Wait

-- Although HIV/AIDS was known in the early 1980s, the crisis was initially ignored and then under-acknowledged, with research poorly funded by the American government.
+- Although HIV/AIDS was known in the early 1980s through many positive HIV test results, the crisis was initially ignored and then under-acknowledged, with research poorly funded by the American government.
 In large part, this lack of action was accepted because HIV/AIDS emerged in marginalized communities of gay men and intravenous drug users.
 This government silence framed the disease as a moral issue, rather than a medical issue and contributed to widespread fear and discrimination.

 - In 1990, the growing AIDS crisis coincided with the government’s call for a war to defend Kuwait from an Iraqi invasion.
 With territorial and economic interests at stake, the Gulf War was highly present in the American media.
 The artist juxtaposes these two crises and the attention they received from the government and the media.